-In general terms the level of detail required in a safety case to satisfy NOPSEMA the case is appropriate to the facility and the activities conducted at the facility is a function of a number of factors such as the level of risk, complexity and uncertainty.
+In general terms the level of detail required in a safety case, to satisfy NOPSEMA that the case is appropriate to the facility and the activities conducted at the facility, is a function of several factors such as the level of risk, complexity, and uncertainty.

-Given the over-arching nature of the appropriateness requirements, an operator should apply this test to all the content requirements as the case is being developed, e.g. with respect to OPGGS(S) Regulation 2.20 - "Have I included sufficient detail in the description of the emergency response plan to demonstrate the safety case is appropriate to my facility and the activities the conducted at the facility?"
+Given the over-arching nature of the appropriateness requirements, an operator should apply this test to all the content requirements as the case is being developed, e.g., with respect to OPGGS(S) Regulation 2.20 - 'Have I included sufficient detail in the description of the emergency response plan to demonstrate the safety case is appropriate to my facility and the activities the conducted at the facility?'

-The subject of level of detail is expanded upon specifically at the start of each major section of this guidance note (i.e. with respect to the facility description, detailed description of the formal safety assessment and detailed description of the safety management system).
+Level of detail is expanded upon specifically at the start of each major section of this guidance note.

 1.3.
-Presentation of OPGGS(S) Regulations within this Guidance Note
+Presentation of OPGGS(S) Regulations within this guidance note

 This guidance note is structured to contain specific guidance on the content and level of detail expected by NOPSEMA for OPGGS(S) Regulations 2.5 through 2.23.
-In order to provide for a logical flow and structure, the order in which specific guidance is presented does not always mirror the order in which the regulations appear in OPGGS(S).
-Instead the regulations and parts thereof are dealt with more in line with how they could be addressed in a safety case.
-For clarity, an OPGGS(S) concordance table is included as an appendix to this Guidance Note to show where the OPGGS(S) Regulations are discussed.
+To provide for a logical flow and structure, the order in which specific guidance is presented does not always mirror the order of the regulations.
+Instead, the regulations, and parts thereof, are dealt with in line with how they could be addressed in a safety case.
+For clarity, an OPGGS(S) concordance table is included as an appendix to this guidance note to show where the OPGGS(S) Regulations are discussed.

-The OPGGS(S) Regulations contain a large number of explicit content requirements which are reproduced within this guidance note in the following format:
+The OPGGS(S) Regulations contain many explicit content requirements which are reproduced within this guidance note in the following format: